askmike/gekko/docs/strategies/creating_a_strategy.md

-# Trading Methods
+# Strategies

-The trading methods are the core of Gekko's trading bot.
+Strategies are the core of Gekko's trading bot.
 They look at the market and decide what to do based on technical analysis indicators.
-As of now the trading method is limited to a single market on a single exchange.
+As of now all strategies are limited to a single market on a single exchange.

-Gekko currently comes with [a couple of methods](../Trading_methods.md) out of box.
-Besides those you can also create your own trading method by using javascript.
-The easiest way to do this is open the file `gekko/methods/custom.js` and write your own trading method.
+Gekko currently comes with [a couple of strategies](../strategies.md) out of box.
+Besides those you can also create your own strategy in javascript.
+The easiest way to do this is open the file `gekko/strategies/custom.js` and write your own trading method.

-## Creating a trading method
+## Creating a strategy

-A trading method is a combination of functions that get market data in the form of candles (OHCL, volume and the average weighted price).
+A strategy is a combination of functions that get market data in the form of candles (OHCL, volume and the average weighted price).

-## Boiler plate trading method
+## Boiler plate strategies

-    // Let's create our own method
+    // Let's create our own strategy
-    var method = {};
+    var strat = {};

-    // Prepare everything our method needs
+    // Prepare everything our strat needs
-    method.init = function() {
+    strat.init = function() {
       // your code!
     }

-    // What happens on every new candle? method.update = function(candle) {
+    // What happens on every new candle? strat.update = function(candle) {
       // your code!
     }

     // For debugging purposes.
-    method.log = function() {
+    strat.log = function() {
       // your code!
     }

     // Based on the newly calculated
     // information, check if we should
     // update or not.
-    method.check = function() {
+    strat.check = function() {
       // your code!
     }

-    module.exports = method;
+    module.exports = strat;

 In the boilerplate we define four functions you have to write yourself.
-The functions are executed like this:
+The functions are executed like so:

 - On starup: run init.
 - On new candle: run update.